ramanpiritha/Enumeration/README.md

 link: This operator allows you to search for pages that link to a specific URL.
 For example, "link:example.com" would search for pages that link to the example.com domain.
 ![image](https://github.com/user-attachments/assets/24b4e878-e628-4e65-9a86-bc2e55e684a6)

-cache: This operator allows you to view the cached version of a page.
-For example, "cache:example.com" would show the cached version of the example.com website.

 #DNS Enumeration